Second Battle of Deep Bottom: August 14

-It was not until midday on August 14 that Barlow's men made contact with the Confederates, manning rifle pits on the Darbytown Road just north of the Long Bridge Road.
+It was not until midday on August 14 that Barlow's men made contact with the Confederates, who were manning rifle pits on the Darbytown Road just north of the Long Bridge Road.
 The Union generals were surprised at the Confederate strength.
 In Birney's and Mott's fronts, a full Confederate division commanded by Maj.
 Gen. Charles W. Field was dug in.
 Chaffin's Bluff was defended by a division under Maj.
 Gen. Cadmus M. Wilcox and reinforcements were arriving.
 Because of Barlow's slow approach in the heat, the Confederates had time to reinforce the Fussell's Mill area with a section of howitzers and Brig.
 Gen. George T. Anderson's Georgia brigade.
 Hancock had intended for Barlow's to be his primary attack and instructed him to employ sufficient mass along the Darbytown Road.
 Instead Barlow formed a wide line that reached as far as Mott's right flank.
 Because of this extension and the thick woods through which they had to advance, Barlow's 10,000 men in the two divisions were left with only a single brigade attacking Fussell's Mill.
 Those men were able to drive away two Confederate cavalry regiments from Brig.
 Gen. Martin W. Gary's brigade at the mill, but Anderson's brigade repulsed it.
 When Field took Anderson's brigade from his right flank, it weakened the line in front of Birney's corps, which moved forward and occupied some of the Confederate entrenchments and captured four guns.